Our 360°approach to rainforest conservation

 Protecting forests starts with empowered rainforest communities.

-Projects are designed for, with, and by the local communities.
-Our role is to contribute our institutional knowledge, resources, connections, and support, joining our expertise with our partners’ in a powerful act of collaboration and equal partnership.
+Our projects are designed with local partners and are reflective of their own goals and visions for the future.
+Our role as partner is to contribute our institutional knowledge, resources, connections, and support, joining our expertise with our partners’ in a powerful act of collaboration and equal partnership.

 Creating Long Term Impact